-The result was the Model Policy on Scientific Integrity made public on July 30, 2018.
-It provides a clear statement to federal scientists on how they can speak openly about their work and a framework for employers and employees on the conduct of government science.
+The Model Policy on Scientific Integrity, released on July 30, 2018, provides a clear statement to federal scientists on how they can speak openly about their work and a framework for employers and employees on the conduct of government science.

 - View the Terms of Reference